 - Ensuring that there are suitable and sufficient facilities and equipment available to aid the safe management and administration of medicines

 - Ensuring the above provisions are clear and shared with all who may require them

 - Ensuring the policy is reviewed periodically or following any significant change which may affect the management or administration of medicines

 The administration of medicines is the overall responsibility of the parents.
-The Headteacher is responsible for ensuring children are supported with their medical needs whilst on site, and this may include managing medicines where appropriate and agreed with parents.
+The Headteachers are responsible for ensuring children are supported with their medical needs whilst on site, and this may include managing medicines where appropriate and agreed with parents.

 - It is our policy to manage prescribed medicines (eg. antibiotics, inhalers) where appropriate following consultation and agreement with, and written consent from the parents.
-Inhalers are stored in the medical room cupboard for children in year 3 and 4.
-Years 5 and 6 pupils carry their own inhalers.
-If a child is having an asthma attack, someone will get their inhaler for them.
+Inhalers are kept in the child’s classroom cupboards in a named bag.
+A child may access these when required.

 - Before being administered, parents are contacted for verbal permission checking when they last had paracetamol and whether it may interact with other medication the pupil may be on.
 A record sheet is completed of the phone calls/text messages made, recording who was contacted, date, time, reason and phone number.

 - Children under 16 years old are never to be administered aspirin or medicines containing Ibruprofen unless prescribed by a doctor.